josephwoodward/josephwoodward/README.md

 I'm a Software Engineer living in the United Kingdom that loves all things backend/network and distributed systems related.

-I currently work remotely as a Lead Engineer at [Form3](https://www.form3.tech/) helping build and support their highly reliable multicloud Payment Processing Platform.
-Prior to that I worked as a Senior Software Engineer at [Just Eat Takeaway](https://www.justeattakeaway.com/).
+I currently work remotely as Software Engineer at [Redpanda Data](https://www.redpanda.com/).
+Prior to that I was a Lead Engineer at [Form3](https://www.form3.tech/) and a Senior Software Engineer at [Just Eat Takeaway](https://www.justeattakeaway.com/).

 I love writing Go day-to-day but enjoy experimenting with other languages too and I especially enjoy contributing to open-source software.